bhits/phr-api/docs/docker-image-desc.md

 When you start the PHR image, you can edit the configuration of the PHR instance by passing one or more environment variables on the command line.

 ### JAR_FILE
-This environment variable is used to setup which jar file will run. you need mount the jar file to the root of contianer.
+This environment variable is used to setup which jar file will run. you need mount the jar file to the root of container.

 `docker run --name phr -e JAR_FILE="phr-latest.jar" -v "/path/on/dockerhost/phr-latest.jar:/phr-latest.jar" -d bhits/phr:latest`

 ### JAVA_OPTS
 This environment variable is used to setup JVM argument, such as memory configuration.

 `docker run --name phr -e "JAVA_OPTS=-Xms512m -Xmx700m -Xss1m" -d bhits/phr:latest`

 ### DEFAULT_PROGRAM_ARGS
 This environment variable is used to setup application arugument.
 The default value of is "--spring.profiles.active=docker".

 `docker run --name phr -e DEFAULT_PROGRAM_ARGS="--spring.profiles.active=ssl,docker" -d bhits/phr:latest`

 # Supported Docker versions